-Perform the following steps to upgrade the Console:
+Perform the following steps to upgrade the Web Console:

 - 1. Shut down the console and servlet container. - 2.
-In the current deployment of the Console, move the webapps/metricsengconsole/WEB-INF/web.xml file to another location.

-- 3. Download and deploy the latest version of the Console.
-See Install the Metrics Engine Web Console. - 4.
+In the current deployment of the console, move the webapps/<server>console/WEB-INF/web.xml file to another location. - 3.
+Download and deploy the latest version of the console.
+See Install the Web Console. - 4.
 Apply any configuration changes from the previous version of the web.xml file to the new file. - 5.
 Start the servlet container.